junyu-w/genson-rs/README.md

 | GenSON (Python) | 3 GB (Large JSON Array) | 443.83s (7min 23s) |
 | genson-rs       | 3 GB (Large JSON Array) | 🔥 **7.06s**       |

-As you can see, `genson-rs` is *extremely* fast, and might be the fastest schema inference engine out there based on my rudimentary benchmarks against other tools (that I'm aware of).
+As you can see, `genson-rs` is *extremely* fast, and might be the fastest schema inference engine out there based on my rudimentary benchmarks against other tools (that I'm aware of) as well.

 ## Optimization Techniques